lmansfieldPC/iOSAppDevelopment/lab2.md

 ### Set-Up
    - Create a new playground in Xcode and name it `Lab2_ConstantsVariables`.
    - If you don't have Xcode yet, use https://www.programiz.com/swift/online-compiler/.
-You will save your code into a Google doc for submission.
+You can "share" the link to your code with me for submission.
 ### Part 1: Constants vs. Variables

 1. **Initializing a Variable and a Constant:**